narekhovhannisyan/flow-remover/README.md

 3) Run gulp from tasks

 After running flow-remover task you will get flow removed project in "dist" folder("dist" folder is generated automatically).
 Works on save.
-Also you can run task via command line
+Also you can run task via command line.

 If finding some issues please report them in https://github.com/narekhovhannisyan/flow-remover/issues